travis-ci/dpl/lib/dpl/assets/dpl/README.erb.md

 Please see [our code of conduct](CODE_OF_CONDUCT.md) for how to interact with this project and its community.

+## License

+Dpl is licensed under the [MIT License](https://github.com/travis-ci/dpl/blob/master/LICENSE).

 ## Credits

-A huge thank you goes out to all of our current and past [contributors](https://github.com/travis-ci/dpl/graphs/contributors).
 This tool would not exist without your help.

-## License

-Dpl is licensed under the [MIT License](https://github.com/travis-ci/dpl/blob/master/LICENSE).
+A huge thank you goes out to all of our current and past [contributors](https://github.com/travis-ci/dpl/graphs/contributors):

+<%= contributors %>